Resources

 October 31st, 2022

 The dramatic shift toward remote work following the COVID-19 pandemic has been one of the most significant workforce changes to occur during our lifetime.
 One survey found that in the Spring of 2022, as many as 58 percent of American employees reported the opportunity to work from home at least one day per week.
-Most employees embrace this flexibility when given the chance, and many companies have found that remote work options can actually lead to happier, more productive employees.
-For employers, remote work can create cost savings and reduce staff turnover.

 However, the trend toward remote work has also brought with it new challenges–especially for managers hoping to build a cohesive, high-performing team.
 As teleworking becomes increasingly popular, it is important to adapt your performance management system to accommodate remote employees.